bigdata-i523/hid332/notebook.md

 * 09/28/17 Experimented with Python via tutorial
 * 10/1/17 Googled and read about YAML format
 * 10/11/17  Read Python tutorial again.
 Practiced with some simple Python examples.
 Reviewed and tried to digest Python code to solve YAML problem.
+* 12/04/17 - 12/07/17 Completed Python excercises from book that I purchased, worked on with file that was related to project via SQLite, submitted project related information in Github as experiment as I had already submitted 9 page paper.

 # Writing